How You Can Help to End Hunger and Homelessness

 Raise Awareness: Learn about the structural issues that cause people to experience homelessness and create food insecurity in communities.
 Learn about harm reduction, and then look for and support harm reduction practices in medicine, community support services, and policy.
 Go to town halls and become active in your community.
 Be sure to share with your friends and family what you’re learning!

 Check Your Language: Think about how you talk about people who are experiencing homelessness: does your language reinforce any negative stereotypes or stigmatize them?
 Language is continually evolving, and being aware of the importance and impact of language is a way for you to help shift public perception.
 Using person first language is critical!
-Val, our Director of Advancement, wrote an article about this topic.
+Val, our Vice President of Advancement and Special Projects, wrote an article about this topic.
 It’s directed to those who are in the nonprofit field, but the message still applies in your day to day life.
 Read it here.

 Purchase an Item for Our Pantry: Help stock our emergency food pantry easily through our Amazon Wishlist.
-The second wave of the virus has, once again, put a strain on our emergency pantry.
 This pantry is used for emergencies when participants don't have the means to purchase food, our participants have struggled more noticeably because of the limitations of support they’re experiencing due to the pandemic.
 We stock the basics and hand them out to participants in dire need, while simultaneously working with them to find ongoing resources.
 When you send something through our Amazon Wishlist, be sure to add your contact information in the notes section so we can properly acknowledge your gift and provide a tax receipt.